BioInf2305/scalepopgen_v0/read_me/filtering_snps_and_indi/run_filter.md

 NC_030836.1	51331237
 NC_030836.1	51331522
 ```
-With this tool, we also have an option to draw a geographic map with samples' origin.
+With this tool we also have an option to draw a geographic map with sample origin.
 For that we need to provide two files.
 In the first one we write down population ID in the first column and comma separated latitude and longitude in second column.

 ```Bezoar	32.662864436650814,51.64853259116807
 Urial	34.66031157,53.49391737
 AlpineIbex	46.48952713,9.832698605